 This is among those Vim commands that lets you open a new file named abc.txt in a new window without exiting the current document.

 Miscellaneous Vim Commands

-As Vim offers plenty of Vim commands, we are unable to cover every single one of them categorically.
-That’s why in this section we’ll overview some useful Vim commands that are used by veteran users for a wide array of purpose.
+As Vim offers plenty of Vim commands, we cannot cover every one of them categorically.
+That’s why in this section, we’ll overview some useful Vim commands that are used by veteran users for a wide array of purposes.

-Pressing this Vim command in the command mode saves your current document but do not exist the existing session.
+Pressing this Vim command in the command mode saves your current document but does not exist in the existing session.